-We want to help young people to build strong foundations and discover their identity in Christ.
 We meet together for Bible study and to work out what it looks like to follow God, we have socials so friendships can grow, we provide opportunities for young people to join a Sunday serving team, we worship and pray together, and we love to see youth being discipled in groups and one-to-one relationships.

 We stay in the worship service until the notices are being given (about half-way through), then have our own activities which are a mix of fun conversations, Bible discussions, and prayer.